 Fortunately, technology is transforming the way people invest in real estate.
 Online marketplaces such as Roofstock are making it easier than ever to get great deals on investment properties — no matter where you live or what time of year it is.

-However, if you decide to go the traditional route of searching for an investment property, you may find that the beginning of the year brings the best bargains.
+However, if you decide to go the traditional route of searching for an investment property, you may find that the end of the year brings the best bargains.

-Here are six reasons why winter can be a cool time to buy an investment property:
+Here are six reasons why November and December can be a cool time to buy an investment property:

-Winter weather tends to put a chill on home buying.
+Fall weather tends to put a chill on home buying.
 After all, how many sellers want to open their house to buyers who are trudging through the water puddles and brave slick walkways to view properties?

-The answer: savvy investors who know the majority of their competition is planning to stay put until the sun returns.
-January and February account for only 12% of annual existing home sales, making them the two slowest months of the year.
+The answer: motivated sellers and savvy investors who know the majority of their competition is planning to stay put until the sun returns.
+Normally, existing home sales are relatively flat toward the end of the year.

-The chilly weather isn’t the only thing thinning the house hunting herd.
+The time of year isn’t the only thing thinning the number of listings on the market.
 “Typically, parents of school-age children don’t want to relocate in the middle of the school year,” points out Matt Mullin, Director of Broker Services for Roofstock.

 Fewer buyers lowers your risk of competing against all-cash, over-asking price offers and increases your negotiating power with sellers.

-This year, resolve to begin your investment property search while everyone else is still indoors binging on Netflix and rewatching “Game of Thrones.”
+This year, resolve to begin your investment property search while everyone else is still indoors binge watching “The Queen’s Gambit” on Netflix.

-Tip: While winter sales are slow everywhere, Midwest markets such as Indianapolis see even fewer home sales in January and February than the rest of the country.
+Tip: While sales at year-end are slow everywhere, Midwest markets such as Indianapolis see even fewer home sales in November and December than the rest of the country.
 Online marketplaces like Roofstock make it easy to take advantage of such regional differences no matter where you live.

 2. Lower sale prices while they last

-The continued upswing in home prices makes buying in January and February—when sale prices reach their annual nadir—all the more attractive.
+The continued upswing in home prices makes buying in sooner rather than later all the more attractive.